nkdevshop/slideshow/README.md

 slideshow2.render();
 ```

-## Additional Fun Facts
+## Additional Fun Topics Covered

+* IIFE
 * FOUC
 * render blocking script tags

 The CSS link has been added to the head tag to avoid FOUC (Flash of unstyled content).
 The script tag is added at the bottom of the body to avoid render blocking.
+In the latest versions of javascript like ES6 you could use things like async or differ accordingly to work around this!

 # SlideShow 1.0